A Hierarchy of Supermartingales for $\omega$-Regular Verification: Implementation and Experiments

 \subsection{Polynomial Templates}

-We implement the synthesis algorithm in Section~\ref{sec:algorithm} using polynomial templates.
-That is, we implement \textsc{Solve} in the algorithm so that it searches for a solution from polynomials over program variables with unknown coefficients where the degree of the polynomials is specified in a configuration file.
-Assuming that expressions in input programs (pCFGs) are polynomials, the constraints $c_0$ and $c_1$ in Line~\ref{alg:line:c0},~\ref{alg:line:c1} can be expressed as \emph{polynomial quantified entailments} (PQEs) \cite{ChatterjeeATVA2026}, which are constraints of the form $\forall \tilde{x} \in \mathbb{R}^n, \bigwedge_{i = 1}^m (p_i(\tilde{t}, \tilde{x}) \bowtie 0) \implies p(\tilde{t}, \tilde{x}) \bowtie 0$ where $p_1, \dots, p_m, p$ are polynomials, $\tilde{t}$ are unknown parameters to be solved, and $\bowtie \in \{ \ge, > \}$.
+We implement the synthesis algorithm for LexPMSMs described in Section~\ref{sec:algorithm} using polynomial templates.
+That is, we instantiate \textsc{Solve} in Fig.~\ref{alg:progress-measure-synthesis} so that it searches for a solution from polynomials over program variables with unknown coefficients where the degree of the polynomials is specified in a configuration file.
+Assuming that expressions in input programs (pCFGs) are polynomials, the constraints $c_0$ and $c_1$ in Line~\ref{alg:line:c0},~\ref{alg:line:c1} can be expressed as \emph{polynomial quantified entailments} (PQEs) \cite{ChatterjeeATVA2025}, which are constraints of the form $\forall \tilde{x} \in \mathbb{R}^n, \bigwedge_{i = 1}^m (p_i(\tilde{t}, \tilde{x}) \bowtie 0) \implies p(\tilde{t}, \tilde{x}) \bowtie 0$ where $p_1, \dots, p_m, p$ are polynomials, $\tilde{t}$ are unknown parameters to be solved, and $\bowtie \in \{ \ge, > \}$.
 We use the technique in Remark~\ref{rem:solve-implementation} to handle constraints in $c_1$.
-Then, we solve the resulting PQEs using an off-the-shelf solver \textsc{PolyQEnt} \cite{ChatterjeeATVA2026}. \textsc{PolyQEnt} uses positivity theorems for polynomials, such as Farkas' lemma, Handelman's theorem, and Putinar's theorem, to efficiently solve PQEs.
-These positivity theorems have completeness guarantees under certain conditions as discussed in \cite{ChatterjeeATVA2026}.
+Then, we solve the resulting PQEs using an off-the-shelf solver \textsc{PolyQEnt} \cite{ChatterjeeATVA2025}. \textsc{PolyQEnt} uses positivity theorems for polynomials, such as Farkas' lemma, Handelman's theorem, and Putinar's theorem, to efficiently solve PQEs.
+These positivity theorems have completeness guarantees under certain conditions as discussed in \cite{ChatterjeeATVA2025}.
+We also implement synthesis algorithms for LexGSSMs, GSSMs, and SSMs in a similar manner.